 For over 30 years companies have been connected to networks and the internet.
 And for almost all of that time they have been dealing with cyber security threats.
-From all this experience one thing has become absolutely certain … The best way to secure your network and keep your data safe is security awareness among employees.
+From all this experience one thing has become absolutely certain… the best way to secure your network and keep your data safe is cyber security awareness among employees.
 Equally important is the employee engagement in security awareness training.

 We talk a lot about buy-in in almost everything that we do with staff.
 In every training, we hope to get employees emotionally invested in what we’re doing.
 The problem is that getting employees excited about a new loyalty card or the latest computer program is difficult.
 Cyber security awareness can impact every employee, customer, manager, and the company as a whole.
 Employees must understand that the impact of ignoring cyber security could mean the loss of their data or their jobs.